tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/桌面端使用说明_intl_en.md

 [](id:synchronization)
 #### 10. Synchronizing file

-The file synchronization feature allows you to upload specified files in your local folders to a bucket in real time or at specified times.
+The file synchronization feature allows you to upload specified files in your local folders to a bucket in real time or at a scheduled time.
 Detailed directions are as follows:

 1. Click **Toolbox** > **File Sync** in the top-right corner of the page.
-2. In the pop-up window, specify the local folder to be synced and the destination COS bucket directory.
+2. Configure the following information in the pop-up window.
+ - **Local Folder**: Specify the local folder for file synchronization.
+ - **Bucket Path**: Specify the destination COS bucket directory.
+ - **File Extension Filtering**: Specify the filename extensions for filtering.
+Separate two extensions with a semicolon (;).
+Files with the specified extensions will be ignored.
-3. You can select one-time, automatic, or scheduled sync as the sync type and click **Start Sync** to enable file sync.
+ - **Sync Type**: You can select one-time, automatic, or scheduled sync and click **Start Sync** to enable file sync.
-4. You can view the file sync history in sync logs.
 ![](https://main.qcloudimg.com/raw/283c7f9ee254b08561084ece22e2ada2.png)

+3. Click **Sync Logs** to view the file sync logs.

 > !
 > - Synchronization means that when the file is uploaded, the system automatically identifies whether the same file exists in the bucket.
 Only files that do not exist in the bucket are synchronously uploaded.
 > - Currently, only synchronizing local files to the bucket is supported.
 Reverse operation is not supported.